TravelMapping/HighwayData/hwy_data/BRA-SP/brasp/README.md

 * http://200.144.30.104/website/webrota/viewer.htm (predates much of SP-021)
 * https://pt.wikipedia.org/wiki/Lista_de_rodovias_estaduais_de_S%C3%A3o_Paulo

-The following paved state-maintained routes are not included due to apparent lack of signs:
+The following routes are not included due to apparent lack of signs:
 * SP-008 segments between Mairiporã and Bragança Paulista (as of 2011)
 * SPA-109/008 (to Pedra Bela, as of 2011) [or is it now signed?](https://www.google.com/maps/@-22.8160032,-46.5465815,3a,15y,94.1h,89.81t/data=!3m6!1e1!3m4!1skszx-l9tv8_3dEC3Qa5btw!2e0!7i13312!8i6656)
 * SPA-113/008 (to Pinhalzinho, as of 2011) [or is it now signed?](https://www.google.com/maps/@-22.783687,-46.5612466,3a,15y,226.91h,86.38t/data=!3m6!1e1!3m4!1sY51zNV-z4n0vgHunw3VsOQ!2e0!7i13312!8i6656)